Railcar Repairman (Carman)

 exposure to heat, cold/humidity; working at heights regularly;

-2. Environmental Conditions: Exposure to welding and burning fumes,
+Conditions: Exposure to welding and burning fumes, odors, dust,

-odors, dust, gases, and uncomfortable noises from welding and
+gases, and uncomfortable noises from welding and burning (10

-burning (10 hours/day); working in hot temperatures regularly;
+hours/day); working in hot temperatures regularly; working in cold

-equipment occasionally; working with oil and grease regularly;
+occasionally; working with oil and grease regularly; working with

-3. Hazard Exposure: Mechanical from tools; electrical from welders;
+Exposure: Mechanical from tools; electrical from welders; and

-8 to 10 hour shifts; work hours and rest days may change regularly.
+SCHEDULE:8 to 10 hour shifts; work hours and rest days may change

 Keywords: TTX, Harrisburg , Railcar Repairman (Carman), Other , Harrisburg, Pennsylvania